Rashes in babies and children

 Scabies is very infectious, but it can take up to 8 weeks for the rash to appear.

-Anyone you have had sexual contact with in the past 8 weeks should also be treated.
+Anyone you’ve had sexual contact with in the past 8 weeks should also be treated.

 Rash without fever or itching